ebeshero/UpTransformation/Syllabus.md

   * looping over distinct values, mapping back to the tree

 ### Afternoon: 1:15pm:
-* Open practice session: Work with XPath, build something interesting!
-Instructors circulate and help.
+* Open practice session: Work with XPath (sample activities provided, or work on your own projects), build something interesting!
+Instructors circulate and help

 ## Friday June 15
 ### Morning: @9:30am:
-*
+* Recap of XPath and its applications; next steps